harjeetk08/Data-Project-3/Codebook.md

 The script run_analysis.R performs the following process to clean up the data and create tiny data sets:

-Merge the training and test sets to create one data set.
+Merges the training and the test sets to create one data set.

-Reads features.txt and uses only the measurements on the mean and standard deviation for each measurement.
+Extracts only the measurements on the mean and standard deviation for each measurement.

-Reads activity_labels.txt and applies human readable activity names to name the activities in the data set.
+Uses descriptive activity names to name the activities in the data set

-Labels the data set with descriptive names.
-(Names are converted to lower case; underscores and brackets are removed.)
+Appropriately labels the data set with descriptive variable names.

-Merges the features with activity labels and subject IDs.
-The result is saved as tidy_Data.txt.

-The average of each measurement for each activity and each subject is merged to a second data set.
-The result is saved as tidyData2.txt.
+From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 Variables

-testData - table contents of test/X_test.txt
-trainData - table contents of train/X_train.txt
-X - Measurement data.
-Combined data set of the two above variables testSub - table contents of test/subject_test.txt trainSub - table contents of test/subject_train.txt
-S - Subjects.
-Combined data set of the two above variables testLabel - table contents of test/y_test.txt trainLabel - table contents of train/y_train.txt
-Y - Data Labels.
-Combined data set of the two above variables. featuresList - table contents of features.txt features - Names of for data columns derived from featuresList keepColumns - logical vector of which features to use in tidy data set activities - table contents of activity_labels.txt.
-Human readable tidyData - subsetted, human-readable data ready for output according to project description. uS - unique subjects from S nS - number of unique subjects nA - number of activities nC - number of columns in tidyData td - second tiny data set with average of each variable for each activity and subject Output

-tidy_Data.txt

-tidy_Data.txt is a 180x68 data frame.

-The first column contains subject IDs.
-The second column contains activity names.
-The averages for each of the 66 attributes are in columns 3-68.
+Values of Varible Activity consist of data from “Y_train.txt” and “Y_test.txt”

+values of Varible Subject consist of data from “subject_train.txt” and subject_test.txt"

+Values of Varibles Features consist of data from “X_train.txt” and “X_test.txt”

+Names of Varibles Features come from “features.txt”

+levels of Varible Activity come from “activity_labels.txt”

+So we will use Activity, Subject and Features as part of descriptive variable names for data in data frame.

+prefix t is replaced by time
+Acc is replaced by Accelerometer
+Gyro is replaced by Gyroscope
+prefix f is replaced by frequency
+Mag is replaced by Magnitude
+BodyBody is replaced by Body

+names(Data)
+##  [1] "timeBodyAccelerometer-mean()-X"
+##  [2] "timeBodyAccelerometer-mean()-Y"
+##  [3] "timeBodyAccelerometer-mean()-Z"
+##  [4] "timeBodyAccelerometer-std()-X"
+##  [5] "timeBodyAccelerometer-std()-Y"
+##  [6] "timeBodyAccelerometer-std()-Z"
+##  [7] "timeGravityAccelerometer-mean()-X"
+##  [8] "timeGravityAccelerometer-mean()-Y"
+##  [9] "timeGravityAccelerometer-mean()-Z"
+## [10] "timeGravityAccelerometer-std()-X"
+.
+.
+.